skip to content

 Our Research Facilities

-The Department is well-equipped with communal facilities for microscopy, cell culture, electrophysiology, biophysics and protein production.
-Members of the department can also access many inter-departmental facilities such as the Cambridge Advanced Imaging Centre (confocal microscopy, SEM, TEM), structural biology (Cryo-EM, X-ray crystallography, NMR) and biophysics facilities.
+The Department is well-equipped with communal facilities for microscopy, cell culture, electrophysiology, biophysics, and protein production.
+Department members can also access many inter-departmental facilities, such as the Cambridge Advanced Imaging Centre (confocal microscopy, SEM, TEM), structural biology (cryo-EM, X-ray crystallography, NMR), and biophysics facilities.

-Find out more about the Deparment's research activities.
+Find out more about the Department's research activities.

 Our Teaching

-The staff of the department provide undergraduate teaching to students in the Natural Sciences Tripos (NST), the Medical Sciences Tripos (MVST), and the Veterinary Sciences Tripos (VetST).
+The department's staff provides undergraduate teaching to students in the Natural Sciences Tripos (NST), the Medical Sciences Tripos (MVST), and the Veterinary Sciences Tripos (VetST).

 More than 370 undergraduates reading MVST take our Mechanisms of Drug Action (MODA) course in their second year.